 Offered fall semester.
-Three hours lecture and two hours laboratory a week.
+Three hours of lecture a week.
 Fee: \$85.00.

 This course will cover a variety of diagnostic testing procedures performed on respiratory care patients.
 The student will learn a systematic approach towards problem solving, analysis, and application of clinical data.
 There will be an emphasis on refining test taking skills, in order to prepare the students for NBRC examinations.
 Computer simulations, along with lab practicals will be utilized.
 ACLS guidelines and procedures will also be covered in the labs.